rphilipzhang/Reading-Group-2026/README.md

 2. **Implementation demo** (~15 min): Present the your own implementation of the method(s) and discuss how to cross necessary technical barriers, with the help of AI.
 3. **Applications & reflections** (~25 min): Demonstrate applications, discuss limitations, and share thoughts on how to use and iterate this method in your own research.

+In either case, if you have difficulty selecting what to present in the reading group, please directly contact Philip.

 ### Logistics

 - **One day before** each session, speakers must upload slides, code, and documentation to the reading group GitHub repo.